Flat valgus foot: Surgical procedure, after-care and costs

 Here at Gelenk-Klinik we believe a close relationship between the physician and their patient is important.
 Meaning, you will be in the care of your treating foot specialist from your initial appointment until after the flat valgus foot surgery.
 This physician is also responsible for your aftercare.
 So, you will have one contact person who will be assigned to you throughout your stay at Gelenk-Klinik.
 As a certified Centre for Foot and Ankle Surgery (ZFS), Gelenk-Klinik is committed to maximum standards and experience in the area of flat valgus foot surgeries.
 Our foot and ankle surgery experts are Dr Thomas Schneider and Dr Martin Rinio.

 What success rate can I expect?

-With proper indication, surgical treatment of flat valgus foot is very successful and long-lasting.
-Depending on the type of procedure (e.g. bone reshaping), however, it may take relatively long before full weight-bearing of the foot is achieved.
-We therefore consider these procedures very carefully.
+With a proper indication, surgical treatment of flat valgus foot is very successful and long-lasting.
+Depending on the type of procedure (e.g., bone reshaping), however, it may take relatively long before full weight-bearing of the foot is achieved.
+We, therefore, consider these procedures very carefully.
 Posterior tibial tendon surgery is very promising if the flat valgus foot deformity has not yet caused arthrosis of the ankles.
 So, if the deformity is still soft and orthopaedic insoles alone do not bring about long-term improvement, surgery or reconstruction of the posterior tibial tendon can stabilise the longitudinal arch of the foot again.